Optimizing mypy.ini for Large Codebases: Performance & Precision Tuning

 ignore_missing_imports = true

 This routes internal type definitions to a dedicated folder while explicitly ignoring specific heavy dependencies.
-It reduces memory footprint without breaking type propagation.
-Avoid blanket ignore_missing_imports = true at the root level.
-It masks legitimate missing hints in first-party code.
-Pyright natively resolves typeshed differently.
-Mypy requires explicit path routing for enterprise stubs.
+It reduces memory footprint without breaking type propagation for first-party code.
+Avoid ignore_missing_imports = true at the root [mypy] level — it masks legitimate missing hints in first-party code.

-Prevent OOM kills by limiting stdout serialization and capping parallel workers.
-Set show_traceback = false in your config to reduce memory overhead during large batch runs.
-Control concurrency via environment variables rather than hardcoded CLI flags.
+Prevent OOM kills by limiting parallel workers and monitoring RSS.
+Set show_traceback = false in production CI runs to reduce memory overhead.
+Control concurrency via the --jobs flag.

 # CI Pipeline Configuration

 Use --no-incremental strategically for nightly full scans.
-This catches cache drift without impacting daily PR checks.
-Ruff and Pyright parallelize differently.
-Mypy’s worker model scales linearly until memory pressure hits.
-Monitor your runner’s RSS and adjust MYPY_WORKERS accordingly.
-Python 3.11+ improves GIL contention during parallel type checking.
+This catches cache drift without impacting daily PR checks. mypy’s worker model (--jobs) scales well on wide module graphs but provides less benefit on deep sequential chains.
+Monitor your runner’s RSS and adjust accordingly.
+Python 3.11+ improves the interpreter’s baseline memory usage.

 Common Mistakes

-• Disabling incremental mode globally: Forces full AST rebuilds on every run.
-This increases CI times from seconds to minutes.
+• Disabling incremental mode globally: Forces full AST rebuilds on every run, increasing CI times from seconds to minutes.
 It negates mypy’s primary scaling mechanism.

 • Using follow_imports=skip for untyped libraries: Prevents reading .pyi stubs entirely.
-This causes false negatives.
-It breaks type propagation across module boundaries.
+This causes false negatives and breaks type propagation across module boundaries.
+Use follow_imports=silent instead.

 • Applying ignore_missing_imports = true globally: Silences legitimate missing type hints in first-party code.
-This masks critical integration errors.
-It degrades coverage metrics.
+This masks critical integration errors and degrades coverage metrics.
+Apply it per-module via [[mypy-package.*]] sections.

 FAQ

 How do I prevent mypy cache corruption in shared CI environments?
-Isolate cache directories per branch or job ID using environment variables.
-Run mypy --clear-cache only during major version upgrades to reset the SQLite schema safely.
+Isolate cache directories per branch or job ID using environment variables (MYPY_CACHE_DIR).
+Run mypy --cache-dir /tmp/fresh_cache when you suspect corruption rather than deleting the shared cache.

 How can I enforce strict typing only on newly added files?
 Combine git diff --name-only with a pre-commit hook that passes a dynamic file list to mypy.
 Maintain per-module overrides in mypy.ini for legacy paths to avoid false positives.

 What is the optimal cache directory location for Dockerized CI runners?
-Mount a persistent volume to /tmp/mypy_cache or use GitHub Actions cache keys to preserve .mypy_cache across workflow runs.
-Ensure the volume is writable by the CI user.
+Mount a persistent volume or use GitHub Actions cache keys to preserve .mypy_cache across workflow runs.
+Ensure the volume is writable by the CI user and keyed on the lockfile hash to avoid stale caches after dependency updates.